data-lessons/library-git-DEPRECATED/Git_lesson.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~

-This status is git telling us that it has noticed a new file in our directory that we currently aren't tracking.
+This status is Git telling us that it has noticed a new file in our directory that we currently aren't tracking.

-To change this and to tell git we want to track changes we make to git_test.txt we can use **git add**
+To change this, and to tell Git we want to track any changes we make to git_test.txt, we use **git add**

 ~~~
 $ git add git_test.txt
 ~~~

 This adds our txt file to the **staging area** (the area where git checks for file changes).
-Because we can't see that this has happened we might want to use **`git status`** again.
+Because we are not alerted that this has happened, we might want to use **`git status`** again.

 ~~~
 $ git status